Nivalyx/osu-wiki/wiki/Tournaments/IntlConvertCup/2024/en.md

 1. In order to participate, players are required to form a team and register into the tournament as a team through [the tournament's website](https://wybin.xyz/tournaments/icc2024).
    - Each team may only enlist one player ranked #1 - #50 and one player ranked #50 - #100 according to [osupepe.com's convert ranking](osupepe.com) at the time of registration in their roster.
+2. Each team has to submit a designated team captain and a team name to the tournament management before the end of the screening phase.
+   - Team names may not violate the [osu! community rules](/wiki/Rules#community-rules).
-2. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the tournament management.
+3. To ensure that all incoming registrations are serious and valid, every registered player will be checked in detail by the tournament management.
-3. The list of players who are deemed to be eligible to compete in the tournament will be published by the tournament management after the registration phase has ended.
+4. The list of players who are deemed to be eligible to compete in the tournament will be published by the tournament management after the registration phase has ended.
-4. Testplayers, referees, custom mappers, and mappool selectors may not participate as players in this tournament.
+5. Testplayers, referees, custom mappers, and mappool selectors may not participate as players in this tournament.
    - Eliminated players are free to enlist as replay providers for the later stages of the tournament in accordance to the [official tournament support guidelines](/wiki/Tournaments/Official_support#staff).

 ### Round-specific rules